Nure-A1am/Nure-A1am/README.md

 ## About me

-I'm Nure-Alam, an undergraduate in computer science.
+"I'm Nure-Alam, an undergraduate student majoring in Computer Science & Engineering.
 I am eager to begin my career in the IT industry as a software engineer.
 I have a strong interest in computer programming, software engineering principles, and database management.
-Moreover, I am highly motivated to apply my knowledge to real-world software development projects.
+Furthermore, I am highly motivated to apply my knowledge to real-world software development projects."

 ## Things I am passionate about